Sleeping well is much more important for a successful weight loss than you may think!

 Eat whole foods that are naturally rich in Tryptophan (like whole grains), vitamin B6, and Magnesium as they all help with sleeping and reducing stress and anxiety;

 Build the habit of doing something daily that helps you reduce stress, like yoga, meditation, dancing, painting, singing, playing, etc.

 Declutter your room.
 Studies have found that the tidiness of the room where you sleep is directly correlated to the quality of the sleep you have in it;

 Wind down, starting from 1 or 2 hours before going to bed.
 Turn your screens off, listen to some soothing music ( I suggest you to try the app Insight Timer), meditate, or do some very gentle yoga poses.
 You can also read a book, but make sure it is not too interesting, or it will wake your brain up… better to read something mildly boring! ;

 Try CBD oil.
 It helps you to feel more relax, and it can improve the quality of your sleep.
 I tried this one, and it has become essential to help me out on particularly stressful days.

-These tips will help you to have a better sleep, but it is important that you are aware that, if you’re having real trouble sleeping, they won’t fix the root cause of the problem.
+These tips will help you to have a better sleepover, but it is important that you are aware that, if you’re having real trouble sleeping, they won’t fix the root cause of the problem.

 Sometimes the problem with your weight is not a lack of willpower; there are many factors that can influence your ability to lose weight!